wgseligman/GramsSim/GramsDataObj/README.md

 If you decide to move things around:

-Once you've compiled `GramsSim` (via `make`), the binary dictionary is located in the `GramsDataObj` sub-directory of your build directory.
-It's in two files, one ending in `.so` and the other in `.pcm`.
-If you choose relocate the dictionary `.so` file, the `.pcm` must be kept with it.
+Once you've compiled `GramsSim` (via `make`), you will see two files in the build directory: one ending in `.so` and the other in `.pcm`.[^dylib] If you move programs into other directories, these programs must go with them.

+[^dylib]: If you're running a Mac, the binary library file ends in `.dylib` instead of `.so`.
+However, as of Jun-2024 `GramsSim` does not compile properly on the Mac operating system.

 There are three kinds of programs that might use the dictionary: